 This 1949 Pocket Books paperback of In a Lonely Place by Dorothy Hughes is a rarity.
 The novel is abundantly available today, but the first edition paperback you see above is hard to find.
 The story was made into a 1950 movie starring Humphrey Bogart and Gloria Grahame, but the final product bears little resemblance to the novel.
 Actually, the movie is a lesson in how source material can be completely cannibalized yet still made into a superior product.
 In a Lonely Place the movie, after all, is considered one of the best of the mid-century noirs.
 We said the same about it last year.
-But unlike the film, Hughes' novel leaves no doubt that main character Dixon Steele is a murderer.
+But unlike the film, Hughes' novel leaves no doubt that her main character Dixon Steele is a murderer.
 In fact, it's the central plot device—he kills a wealthy man and assumes his identity.
 The novel is said to be an inspiration for Patricia Highsmith's famed murderous grifter Tom Ripley.
 The nice art on In a Lonely Place was painted by Frank McCarthy, a prolific illustrator of paperbacks and magazine covers who toward the end of his career moved into fine art with frontier and western themes.
-We haven't featured him before but he'll doubtless pop up again.
+We've featured him before and he'll doubtless pop up again.

 He's the guy who always ruins the party.